esm2000/ds_coursework_python/README.md

-# ds_coursework_python
- Data Science coursework in Python
+# Data Science Coursework in Python